FortB164/Windows-Audio-Service-Fixer/README.md

 ## 📦 Installation

 ### **Automatic Installation**
-1. Download `WASFixerSetup.exe`
+1. Download and run `WASFixerSetup.exe`
-2. Run as Administrator
+2. It should be as Administrator
 3. Follow the installation wizard
 4. Service starts automatically after installation